SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 The chart here claims to compute an *annual* "cash flow" of $34, or $3 per month.

 $3.
 Not even enough to buy a latte.
-You would think, from reading this chart, that even an extremely modest tax raise would send this family into ruin.
+This family is teetering on the brink of financial collapse.
 They're basically living paycheck-to-paycheck, after all, with only $3 left to their names at the end of the month.

 Commentors on the internet often dissect this chart line-by-line, pointing out that the family could spend less on vacations, or move to a smaller home, or eat more cheaply, or attend public schools, or are at a lifetime highpoint of mandatory expenditures due to having two small children.
 These comments are not wrong, but they're missing the point.